 3. Clearly define and explain BYOD Cyber Security Policies

-Should you require data as well as app or device restriction?
+Should you require data as well as app or device restrictions?

 Management approval should be necessary